Published on: February 23, 2024 Updated 3 times since publishing

 Is a free password manager secure enough for my needs?

 Yes, depending on what your needs are, a free password manager can provide adequate security.
-Reputable options like Dashlane employ strong encryption and have a zero-knowledge architecture, ensuring only you have access to your data.
+Reputable options like Proton Pass employ strong encryption and have a zero-knowledge architecture, ensuring only you have access to your data.
 However, you’ll often miss out on advanced features like unlimited password storage, dark web monitoring, and password sharing — which are usually reserved for paid plans.
 Make sure to choose a brand known for robust security to best meet your requirements.

 Can I switch from a free to a paid password manager easily?